RudraRabadiya/CHALOKHAVA/README.md

 ## 🚀 Getting Started

 No build tools or installation needed.
-Just open it in a browser!
+Just clone the repo and run it on the browser

 ### Option 1 — Open directly
 ```bash